MAIF/daikoku/manual/docs/02-usages/07-adminusage/1-tenants.md

 Tenants could be customized in Daikoku.
 Logo, title, description can be changed.
+> It is possible to manage 4 types of logos: a full logo for the dashboard and a minimal logo for the top bar, both in light or dark theme.

 The client side can be customized with some CSS code or JS code, with overwriting CSS variables or with a CSS/JS file.
 Daikoku can be customized just by passing a new CSS color theme.